gregington/NetEEPROM/README.md

 NetEEPROM
 =========

 Arduino library that reads stores network settings to EEPROM.
+This is useful to associate a network configuration with a specific Arduino board which can then be read by many sketches without having to be set in each sketch.

 This library stores to EEPROM:
 * the MAC address of the interface